 It's not necessary to use weights when doing a squat, but if you keep good form, adding weight will intensify the move.
 Standing straight with your feet shoulder-width apart, slowly lower your body, back straight.
 Move the hips back as if you are going to sit in a chair.
-Try to maintain your weight directly over your feet, keeping heels on the floor.
+Try to maintain your weight directly over your heels.
+Don't let your knees extend out past your toes.
 Lower yourself to about a 90 degree bend in the knee.
 Slowly return to a standing position.

 No. 6: Bad Form on Cardio Machines

 The problem: Hunching over or using a death-grip on the handrail cheats your body and can throw off your alignment, jarring your spine, shoulders, and elbows.